- Energy-management programs should incorporate elements of industrial process control.

 Many energy-saving measures cut across a variety of industries.
 For example, replacing pneumatic tools with gauges, drives, and controls can reduce the need for compressed air—a very expensive utility.
 Energy management solutions also incorporate high-efficiency motors, improved power quality, and peak demand reduction.

 Training and employee cooperation

 A successful energy-management program requires the involvement of all production staff.
-Train employees on how to operate equipment efficiently, and encourage them to look for energy-saving opportunities.
-Form work groups to continually fine-tune equipment operating parameters, such as run time, flows, pressures, temperature and humidity.
-Input and cooperation from well-trained and experienced employees is critical in reducing energy waste and finding ways to continually improve overall efficiency.
+Train employees on how to operate equipment efficiently and encourage them to look for energy-saving opportunities.
+Form work groups to continually fine-tune equipment operating parameters, such as run time, flows, pressures, temperature, and humidity.
+Input and cooperation from well-trained, experienced employees is critical in reducing energy waste and finding ways to improve overall efficiency.

 Content provided for SCE&G customers, Powered by Questline RelationshipBuilder. © Questline Inc.